The National Coalition Against Domestic Violence And What It Can Do To Help

-If you are currently a victim of domestic violence, are a survivor of domestic violence, or have a friend, family member, or coworker whom you suspect is in danger, the National Coalition against Domestic Violence is an important resource for advice and help.
-Domestic violence often thrives in silence and secrecy, and the NCADV seeks to shine a light for those in need.
-Too often, however, those that could use the assistance of this coalition are not aware of its existence and the programs it offers.
+If you are a survivor of domestic violence or have a friend, family relative, or coworker whom you suspect could be in danger, the National Coalition Against Domestic Violence can be an important resource for advice and help.
+Domestic violence can thrive in silence and secrecy, and the NCADV seeks to shine a light on the way out.

-Whether you're considering reaching out to the NCADV and want to know what resources they offer, or you're thinking of lending your support, we've outlined the ways this important group is working to raise awareness and offer assistance to survivors of domestic violence.
+Whether you're considering reaching out to the NCADV and want to know what resources they may offer or you're thinking of lending your support, we've outlined the ways this group is working to raise awareness and offer assistance to survivors of domestic violence.

 What Is The National Coalition Against Domestic Violence?

-This coalition is designed to help those who have suffered from domestic violence to recover and transform into empowered survivors.
-It attempts to change the views of society to make sure that survivors are given all of the power and abusers are held responsible and accountable for their actions.
-Not only that, the coalition seeks to change the entire culture around domestic violence as well as the legal ramifications.
-They also aim to increase the way others understand domestic violence and to add programs and educational opportunities that lead to change.
+This coalition can help those who have lived through domestic violence to recover.
+It also attempts to raise awareness for families or communities to make sure that survivors are cared for and abusers are held responsible and accountable for their actions.
+Not only that, but the coalition also seeks to change the entire culture around domestic violence as well as the legal ramifications.
+They also aim to increase the way others understand domestic violence and to add programs and educational opportunities, including domestic violence classes, that can lead to extensive knowledge and change.

-The NCADV has helped shape legislation that protects those who have been affected by domestic violence.
-In 1994, they were involved in the passing of the Violence against Women Act, which led to greater support for victims and a higher rate of prosecution for domestic violence offenders.
-The coalition has also helped make progress by lending their support to the Family Violence Prevention and Services Act and other measures.
+In 1994, they were involved in the passing of the Violence Against Women Act, which hopes to lead to greater support for survivors and a higher rate of prosecution for domestic violence offenders.
+The coalition has also helped make progress by lending its support to the Family Violence Prevention and Services Act and other measures.

 Getting The Help You Need

-If the abuse you have suffered resulted in injuries to the head, face, or neck, the NCADV offers a cosmetic and reconstructive surgery program.
-This program allows you to get help with facial plastic surgery and reconstructive surgery to repair what could otherwise be permanent damage.
+If the abuse you have lived through resulted in injuries to the head, face, or neck, the NCADV offers a cosmetic and reconstructive surgery program.
+This program can allow you to get help with facial plastic surgery and reconstructive surgery to repair injuries or scars.
 Assistance is targeted toward those who are unable to afford surgery on their own and is offered in conjunction with the American Academy of Facial Plastic and Reconstructive Surgery.

 National Domestic Violence Conference

-This conference is for advocates as well as survivors to come forward and see what is happening within society when it comes to domestic violence.
-It allows for sharing personal stories as well as current actions being taken, situations and legislation that is being put before a range of different political parties to try and change the way that domestic violence is seen throughout the country.
-In this way, it is possible for everyone to see what still needs to be done and just how to take action and make change happen.
+This conference is for advocates as well as survivors to learn about what is happening within society when it comes to domestic violence.
+In this way, it can become possible for those attending to see what still needs to be done and how they can take action and make change happen.

-The coalition has a speaker's bureau called Voices, which allows those who have been affected by domestic violence to tell their stories and contribute to the conversation around domestic violence.
-Survivors can empower themselves and help others by communicating with the community about their experiences.
-Speakers also work with advocates to help increase the current knowledge of domestic violence as well as influencing applicable laws.
+The NCADV also has a speaker's bureau called Voices, which allows those who have been affected by domestic violence to tell their stories and contribute to the conversation about domestic violence.
+Survivors can empower themselves and help others by communicating about their experiences.
+Speakers also work with advocates to help increase the current knowledge of domestic violence as well as influence applicable laws.

-Since 2016, webinars have also been hosted every month.
-The purpose of these advocacy webinars is to help share even more information and advice regarding domestic violence, including insights, research, advice, and information on legal issues.
-These webinars provide opportunities for anyone to learn more about the situation as it currently is and what they can be doing about it for the future.
+Since 2016, the NCADV has hosted webinars every month.
+These webinars can provide opportunities for anyone to learn more about the situation as it currently is and what they can do about it in the future.

 Public Policy Collaboration Efforts

 NCADV works to influence legislation supporting domestic violence survivors and their families.
-The coalition seeks to change the ways that laws currently affect domestic violence situations, with the help of similarly-minded national organizations.
-The goal is to change the way that we, as a society, view domestic violence, prevent reoccurrences, and to support survivors.
-NCADV works to be a voice to Congress and other governmental agencies for those who suffer in silence.
+The coalition seeks to change the ways that laws can currently affect domestic violence situations with the help of similarly-minded national organizations.
+The goal is to change the way that we, as a society, view domestic violence, prevent reoccurrences, and support survivors.
+NCADV works to be a voice to Congress and other governmental agencies for others.

 Take a Stand For Healthy Relationships

-Domestic violence advocacy also involves teaching methods of prevention.
-While not always the case, some perpetrators of domestic violence were victims themselves as children or young adults or were otherwise not taught healthy ways of managing their anger and frustration.
-It was this information that caused the coalition to establish Take a Stand FOR Healthy Relationships, an incentive that focuses on educating students on how to create supportive relationships, establish effective communication, and healthily manage emotions.
-By educating young people early, the risk of domestic violence is decreased later on in life.
+Domestic violence advocacy can also involve teaching methods of prevention.
+While not always the case, some perpetrators of domestic violence might be survivors themselves or might have been otherwise not taught healthy ways of managing their anger and frustration.
+In response, the coalition established Take a Stand FOR Healthy Relationships, an incentive that focuses on educating students on how to create supportive relationships, establish effective communication, and manage emotions healthily.

 Remember My Name

 Another project created with the efforts of the NCADV is "Remember My Name," which honors men, women, and children who have been killed by their abusers anywhere within the country.
-The purpose of this project, which was established in 1994, is to collect information about each person killed as well as that of their murderer.
 This is a national registry that is constantly updated and allows accurate statistics about domestic violence to be retained.
-Each year, a poster of the past year's victims is released by the coalition in memorial of those who lost their lives.
+Each year, a poster is released by the coalition in memorial of those who lost their lives.

-Domestic abusers often use the money to wield power over their victims.
-An abuser may attain complete control over their partner finances if the two are married or living together, or prevent the victim from being employed in one way or another.
-As such, it can be very difficult for some survivors of domestic violence to escape their situation and get back on their feet financially.
-This is often a barrier that prevents people from leaving their abusers or may send them back after initially leaving.
+Domestic abusers may use money to wield power.
+An abuser may attain complete control over their partner's finances if the two are married or living together or prevent their partner from being employed in one way or another.
+As such, it can be very difficult for some people living with domestic violence to escape their situation and get back on their feet financially.
+This can become a barrier that can prevent people from leaving their abusers or may send them back after initially leaving.